 I wish I had known this 20 years ago… although I probably wouldn’t have listened.
 My hormones have been really messed up of late and it is mostly because of things I have done over the last twenty or so years.
 You could be doing the same things.
 And what is even scarier for me – I don’t want my daughters to make the same mistakes.

-In last month’s post I went into detail (some said too much detail!) about a woman’s monthly cycle.
+In my last post I went into detail (some said too much detail!) about a woman’s monthly cycle.
 I did this to try and paint a picture about what is ‘normal’ (and let me say ‘normal’ covers a pretty wide range).
 In this post we’re going to look at the things that can throw our hormones out of balance.
 When our hormones are out of balance we can experience things like heavy bleeding, pain, cysts, fibroids and even worse.
 So, let’s look at the top things that can cause hormonal imbalance.

 Oestrogen (Oestriol, Oestrone and Oestradiol) hormones cause cells to grow.
 This is often why when women develop certain cancers you may hear the term ‘oestrogren receptive cancer’.
 This basically means that the oestrogen is feeding that particular cancer.
 An imbalance in oestrogen levels may cause weight gain, fibrous breast tissue, uterine fibroids, ovarian cysts, endometriosis, fluid retention, acne and hot flushes.